 THE DISADVANTAGES OF THIN FLOORING PLANKS

-Thinner planks have slightly lower sound insulation resistance than thicker planks do, and they are more flexible, which means that they may exhibit slightly more flexion if installed over subfloors that aren’t level.
+Thinner planks have slightly lower sound insulation resistance than thicker planks do.
+They are more flexible, which means that they may exhibit slightly more flexion if installed over subfloors that aren’t level.
 That being said, making a sub-floor level is always crucial before installing any hardwood or tile flooring.

 As you can see, both thin and thick flooring planks have their pros and cons, and either one may work well in your home.
 The most important things to consider when selecting planks thickness are your sub-floor and your budget.